AbdulkadirOzel/github-page-baysanlab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Baysan Lab and Çakmak Lab are part of Faculty of Computer And Informatics Engineering at Istanbul Technical University.
+ITU Bioinformatics Research Group is a part of Faculty of Computer And Informatics Engineering at Istanbul Technical University.
 Don't hesitate to contact us through any of the provided information.
 We will get back to you as soon as possible.

 **ITU Bionformatics Lab Adress:**